cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 the last four runs, so that you can quickly identify and take action to improve the performance of your long-running tests.

-Again, this analysis comes from the Dashboard.
+Again, this analysis comes from Cypress Cloud.

 #### Flake annotation